DavidMercier/TriDiMap/docs/E_H.rst

 The optimal number of clusters (k) can be determined using the elbow method.
 This method looks at the total within-cluster sum of square (WSS) as a function of the number of clusters.
-One should choose a number of clusters so that adding another cluster doesn’t improve much better the total WSS.
+One should choose a number of clusters so that adding another cluster doesn't improve much better the total WSS.

 This method can be defined as follow in 4 steps:
 1) Compute clustering algorithm (e.g., K-Means or GMs algorithms) for different values of k.